Congratulations and welcome to Waterloo! All of your hard work has paid off and it's time to celebrate your achievements!

 Step 5 - Make the transition

-- Join us at You @ Waterloo Day in May as we celebrate your acceptance to Waterloo.
+- Join us at You @ Waterloo Day on May 27th as we celebrate your acceptance to Waterloo.
 Tour the residences and meet representatives from the faculties, clubs, athletics, and student services.

 - Get an inside look at student life on the UWaterlooLife blog.